Environment Database

 Deutsch: Polykultur / Español: Policultura / Português: Policultura / Français: Polyculture / Italiano: Policultura

 Polyculture in the environmental context refers to an Agricultural practice where multiple Species of crops are grown together in the same space at the same time.
-This contrasts with monoculture, where only a single crop species is cultivated over a large area.
+This contrasts with monoculture, where only a single Crop species is cultivated over a large area.
 Polyculture mimics natural ecosystems and offers several environmental benefits, such as promoting biodiversity, improving soil health, reducing pest outbreaks, and enhancing Resilience to Climate Change.
 It is seen as a more sustainable alternative to industrial monoculture farming, which often leads to Soil degradation, loss of biodiversity, and higher reliance on chemical inputs.

 Read more …